UmerTariq1/RAG-LLM-External-Documents/README.md

 # RAG-LLM-External-Documents
+Practical demonstration of RAG LLM using external documents and deployment on streamlit

 Welcome to the **RAG-LLM-External-Documents** repository!
 This project demonstrates the application of Retrieval-Augmented Generation (RAG) using a Language Learning Model (LLM) to create a sophisticated chatbot that can efficiently utilize external documents for answering user queries.